anamatgu/MTBC_complete_genomes/README.md

 # Analysis of MTBC complete genomes
-This repository has been created to compile the bash and python scripts used for the study of Mycobacterium tuberculosis complex complete genomes.
+This repository has been created to gather the bash and python scripts used for the study of Mycobacterium tuberculosis complex complete genomes.